joebew42/mars-rover-kata/readme.md

     - Is there a chance to extract a DSL to assert that the rover just moved along a direction?
     - Try to use `AssertThat` with custom matchers
     - Try to use `AssertJ`

-- [F] The method `execute` should receive an array of commands and execute them all

-- [F] A rover can rotate left with it received the command `l`.

-- [F] A rover can rotate left with it received the command `r`.

 ## Questions